blaclay/phase-1-javascript-project-mode/README.md

-"Should include project name, description, installation instructions, brief description of how to use your app, a Contributor's Guide, and a License (https://www.makeareadme.com/Links to an external site.)"

 [Project-Name]
 JavaScript Project Mode: The Top New York Times Headlines app, AKA the "API-Lication Project" Created for JavaScript Project Mode